What is a Perpetual Software License?

 Up front cost

 The upfront cost for a perpetual license will always be higher than a subscription license because a perpetual license guarantees software access indefinitely.
 Conversely, a subscription license grants access for a limited time and requires renewal.
-For software buyers, this may be preferrable, depending on your target market.
+For software buyers, this may be preferable, depending on your target market.
 For example, a B2C market may prefer a perpetual model's one-time fee, while B2B may prefer subscriptions so that upgrade costs are included.

 For the software vendor, the up-front cost of a perpetual license is a nice lump sum payment; however, subscription-based licenses renew repeatedly, and they have the potential to make much more revenue for a company in the long run.